Sir Robert Aske, 1st Baronet

-Sir Robert William Aske, 1st Baronet JP (29 December 1872 – 10 March 1954) was a barrister and Liberal Party politician in the United Kingdom.
+Sir Robert William Aske, 1st Baronet (29 December 1872 – 10 March 1954) was a barrister and Liberal Party politician in the United Kingdom.

 Family

 Aske was born a son of Edward Aske.
 In 1899 he married Edith McGregor.
 She died in 1900.
 In 1909 he married Edith Cockerline.
 They had two sons and two daughters.
 She died in 1918.

 Military career

 Aske was a part-time soldier, commissioned into a Volunteer battalion of the East Yorkshire Regiment on 9 February 1898 and was promoted to Lt-Colonel and commanding officer of the 5th (Cyclist) Battalion, East Yorkshire Regiment of the Territorial Force (TF) on 20 October 1910.
 He mobilised the battalion in August 1914 and commanded it on coast defence duties during the early years of World War I. He retired from the battalion and was transferred to the TF Reserve on 24 December 1917; he was awarded the Territorial Decoration on 22 May 1918.